 Explanation

-In this section, it is the main entry point in a Vue.js application.
-The <template> section has a single div with the id="app".
-It displays a personalized component named CurrencyExchange.
-This component is imported from the file CurrencyExchange.vue within the components folder.
+Here, it serves as the primary entry point for a Vue.js application.
+There is one div inside the <template> section with the id=app.
+It shows a customized element referred to as CurrencyExchange.
+This element is exported in the file CurrencyExchange.vue in the components folder.

 Step 4: Run Your Vue JS App